sungnga/react-ecommerce/README.md

 	- Import express in order to use router
 	- Create the router: `router.get('/', (req, res) => {res.send('hello from node')})`
 	- Don't forget to export the module
-- Import the user routes in app.js file and use it: `app.use('/api', userRoutes)`
+- Import the user routes in app.js file and register routes as middleware: `app.use('/api', userRoutes)`

+6. Create controllers
+- Controllers are methods to handle incoming routes
+- Create a new folder called controllers
+- Inside the folder, create a file called user.js
+- In user.js file:
+	- Write a function that sends back a response in json format
+	- Don't forget to export
+- Import the above module in routes/user.js file and call the function in router